Galeries Dalmau: 1915–16: Kees van Dongen

-Kees van Dongen exhibited at Galeries Dalmau 26 December 1915 - mid-January 1916.
+Kees van Dongen exhibited at Galeries Dalmau 26 December 1915 – mid-January 1916.
 By the time this solo exhibition made it to the walls of Sala Dalmau, van Dongen was already known in Catalonia.
-Eugeni d'Ors had written about his work in the newspaper El Poble Català (19 August 1905), and Joan Sacs (Feliu Elias) had already dedicated an article to him in Magazine Nova (4/7/1914).
+Eugenio d'Ors had written about his work in the newspaper El Poble Català (19 August 1905), and Joan Sacs (Feliu Elias) had already dedicated an article to him in Magazine Nova (4/7/1914).
 Seven works by van Dongen were shown: Tanger, Vacances, Cousine, Le chrysanthème, Intérieur, Portrait of the Princesse Salomé Andreeif and Danseuse orientale.

 In Vell i Nou 15 December 1915 it was written that the artist "has managed to interpret with a sweet smile the hell of vice and the perversity of life in the underworld of Paris", and La Veu de Catalunya 11 December recalled of his work "the especially preeminent place that it occupies among the most advanced pictorial schools".
 The exhibition was well received by L'Esquella de la Torratxa, 14 January 1916, and the magazine Themis, by Vilanova i la Geltrú, 5 January, in which J.F.
 Ràfols wrote a detailed account of van Dongen work, although not without some reticence, as he described a "believer exceeded by the artificiality of the type of woman, make-up and frivolous, portrayed by the artist.
 In Vell i Nou, Romà Jori wrote: "from the union between symbolist poets and impressionist painters this painting is born, which has Van Dongen as one of its most solid representatives".

 1916: Serge Charchoune, Helene Grunhoff

 The exhibition of Serge Charchoune and Helene Grunhoff took place 29 April through 14 May 1916.
 Charchoune attended academies in Moscow before his 1912 arrival in Paris, where he studied Cubism under Jean Metzinger and Le Fauconnier at Académie de La Palette.
-While in Paris he met the sculptor Hélène Grunhoff (or Helena Grünhoff) (1880-?), with whom he would live for ten years.
+While in Paris he met the sculptor Hélène Grunhoff (or Helena Grünhoff) (1880–?), with whom he would live for ten years.
 In 1915, with the outset of World War I, Charchoune and Grunhoff took refuge in Mallorca and Barcelona.
 The two exhibited again at Galeries Dalmau in 1917.